ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 parameters of the PPM task.
 Let `X` denote the set of input shares the aggregator has validated and which fall in the batch interval of the request.

-* If `len(X) < Param.min_batch_size`, then the aggregator aborts and alerts the
+* If `len(X) < min_batch_size`, then the aggregator aborts and alerts the
   peer with "insufficient batch size".
 * The aggregator keeps track of the number of times each input share was added to the batch of an output share request.
-If any input share in `X` was added to at least `Param.max_batch_lifetime` previous batches, then the helper aborts and alerts the peer with "request exceeds the batch's privacy budget".
+If any input share in `X` was added to at least `max_batch_lifetime` previous batches, then the helper aborts and alerts the peer with "request exceeds the batch's privacy budget".

 ### Anti-replay {#anti-replay}